Winter training: The science of indoor trainers and cross training

 In this article, we will help you remove the guesswork from your winter training and help you focus and improve your fitness and overall health leading into the new season of racing.

 The single biggest benefit of using indoor trainers is time efficiency.
 We all struggle to find the time to train.
 An indoor trainer session allows you to fit more quality work into a shorter time.
 You do not waste time at intersections, traffic lights or freewheeling downhill.
 When indoors, every second of you training session is spent placing the exact desired force and workload through your pedals.
-If one was to break down a standard outdoor ride, as much as 40% of the time will be spent not producing any power.

 Photo by @RayCoxCycling